josephquested/redux-breakout/README.md

 `public/components/MoodButton.js`

-Inside of MoodButton.js, we will write some basic render code that displays an HTML button.
-Also, when it's clicked, it will perform a function that will be passed in later as a prop.
+Inside of `MoodButton.js`, we will write some basic `render()` code that displays an HTML `button`.
+Also, when it's clicked, it will perform a function that will be passed in later as a *prop*.

 ```
 // MoodButton.js